 Relationships Build Resilience

 Dignity.
 Quality of life.
 Supportive relationships.
 These things many of us take for granted.
-For people living with mental illness, though, those things can be especially hard to come by, and living without them can make life more of struggle.
-South Highland Presbyterian Church believes everyone who needs them should have access to high quality, faith-based mental health programs.
+For people living with mental illness, though, those things can be especially hard to come by, and living without them can make life more of a struggle.
+South Highland Presbyterian Church believes everyone who needs them should have access to high-quality, faith-based mental health programs.

 The South Highland Outreach Project (SHOP) is part of the church’s multi-faceted ministries to those with mental health issues.
 SHOP programs are aimed at improving participants’ quality of life by nurturing mind, body and spirit through a social atmosphere and job readiness training.
 Over the last 30 years, our outreach programs have helped members of our community to successfully live independently and avoid unnecessary hospitalizations.

 Gathering: When we come together, we find people who understand, accept and value each other.
 SHOP is a place of kindness.
 Currently, we meet every Tuesday from 9am – 12pm.
 Transportation, breakfast and lunch are provided.
 There is never a charge.

 I met my best friend at SHOP.John Casey

 Resources: Together, we talk about navigating the mental health system, new research, legal matters, relationships and so much more.
 Sharing resources helps everyone find help for their particular need.